MySQL Query Builder Helper¶

 |---|---|---|---|---|

-| credentials_path | True | Not specified | Path or reference to stored MySQL credentials used to authenticate requests. | |
+| credentials_path | True | STRING | Path or reference to stored MySQL credentials to authenticate requests. | /credentials/mysql/default.json |

-| timeout | False | Not specified | Maximum time in seconds to wait for the database operation before failing. | 60 |
+| timeout | True | INT | Maximum time (in seconds) to wait for the database service to respond. | 60 |

-| action | True | CHOICE | Select what the helper should do: discover tables, get columns for a table, suggest joins, or provide query-building suggestions. | discover_tables |
+| action | True | CHOICE | What to do: discover tables, get table columns, suggest joins, or build a query from a description. | discover_tables |

-| target_database | True | STRING | Database/schema to explore. | sales_db |
+| target_database | True | STRING | The database (schema) to explore. | sales_db |

-| table_name | False | STRING | Table name to inspect columns or generate join suggestions for.
-Required when action is get_table_columns or suggest_joins. | users |
+| table_name | True | STRING | Target table when action is get_table_columns or suggest_joins.
+Ignored for discover_tables and build_query. | orders |

-| query_requirements | True | STRING | Natural language description of the data you want (used when action is build_query to produce example patterns). | List users with their most recent order total for the last 30 days |
+| query_requirements | True | STRING | Natural language description of what you want to retrieve.
+Used when action is build_query. | List customers and their total order amounts in the last 30 days, sorted by total descending |

-| output_format | True | CHOICE | Format of the output. text returns a readable summary with JSON; html returns an HTML segment; xlsx returns an Excel file; pdf returns a PDF; all returns text and JSON (helper results do not generate all export types). | text |
+| output_format | True | CHOICE | Result format. text returns formatted text plus JSON; html returns an HTML block; xlsx returns an Excel file; pdf returns a PDF; all returns a combined set when applicable. | text |

 Outputs¶